 Specialty-Specific EMR systems are designed to meet the unique needs of a particular medical specialty, such as optometry, dermatology, or rheumatology.
 These systems offer customizable templates, workflows, and functionalities that align with the specific clinical and administrative processes of the specialty.

 Many EMR vendors are now focusing on developing specialty-specific solutions.
-In a recent development in healthcare IT, athenahealth announced the launch of its new suite of specialty-specific solutions.
-The new offerings, including athenaOne for Women’s Health and athenaOne for Urgent Care, are designed to address the unique needs of specialty practices.
+For Example athenahealth announced the launch of its suite of specialty-specific solutions.
+The offerings, including athenaOne for Women’s Health and athenaOne for Urgent Care, are designed to address the unique needs of specialty practices.

 Best Suited For: Practices or clinics that focus on a single medical specialty and require software tailored to their specific workflows.